Convection Currents - Meaning, Examples, FAQs

 Convection On Air:

-The distribution of air in the earth's atmosphere is driven by convection.
+The distribution of air in the Earth's atmosphere is driven by convection.
 Near the equator, the sun heats up the air and rises to the surface.
 It cools as it rises and becomes much smaller than the surrounding air, diffused and descending and facing the equator.
 Frequent cold and warm air cells are known as Hadley Cells.
 It drives continuous air circulation to the earth's surface in what we call air.
 Convection currents are also a reason for the clouds to be high.

 Convection on Earth:

 There is a belief among geologists that the world's deepest molten rock is distributed by convection currents.
 Since it is in a low liquid state, the rock should behave like any other liquid, rising from the bottom of the garment after the heat and very hard at global warming.
 The rock becomes thicker and cooler, returning to the ground and sinking as it loses its heat on the earth's crust.
-Cells that constantly rotate in cool and hot melted rock are considered to be helpful in heating surface.
+Cells that constantly rotate in cool and hot melted rock are considered to be helpful in heating surfaces.

 Convection Streams- Sky Broadcasting:

 Atmosphere is the most important factor in global climate change.
 It is a large-scale air movement and is the means by which heat energy and the distribution of the oceans are distributed across the earth's surface.
-Year after year, the rotation of the earth's atmosphere varies, but the overall structure of the earth remains stable.
+Year after year, the rotation of the Earth's atmosphere varies, but the overall structure of the Earth remains stable.

 The atmosphere is the result of sunlight and the laws of thermodynamics.
 It can be regarded as a solar-powered engine and its energy is finally absorbed into the darkness of space and the wind turbines are powered by the sun.